 But I do not think I will be firing the oven back up to 400 degrees until after this heat wave breaks!!

 Special thanks to Gooseberry Patch for providing me with this great cookbook to try and share with you.
-If you would like to purchase this or other cookbooks, please visit their store.
 If you would like to see other great recipes, check out www.realfarmwivesofamerica.com.